 Microsoft announces new & exciting features in Teams

-Recently Microsoft introduced a set of new and exciting features in Teams that will elevate the user experience for meetings.
+Recently Microsoft introduced a set of new teams features in Microsoft Teams that will elevate the user experience for meetings.
 These are a new meeting experience for MS Teams users, a large gallery, a Together view, and Focus Mode.
 To experience these, users need to enable them from the settings.
-Let’s see how to enable the new experience for your Team’s client and explore the new features.
+Let’s see how to enable the new experience for your Team’s client and explore the new teams features.

 Responding to the competition with virtual meetings during this pandemic, Microsoft has been quick enough to launch a new meeting experience recently.
 After turning on the new experience and restarting Teams, the biggest thing you’ll probably notice is that any calls and meetings will pop out into their window, separate from the main Teams window.